m1el/holey-bytes/spec.md

 - Fl*n*: Floating point number of size *n* bits (Fl32, Fl64)

 # Behaviour
+- There is only one type of register, a general-purpose one.
+  Used for both integers and floats.
 - Integer operations are wrapping, including signed numbers
     - Bitshifts are truncating
 - Two's complement